-Upper part Lower part Blood -It is supplied by superior rectal -It is supplied by: supply artery.
-1- Middle rectal artery of internal iliac - It is drained by superior rectal vein artery. (portal circulation).
-2. Inferior rectal artery of internal pudendal artery. -The corresponding veins drain into internal iliac vein (systemic circulation.)
-Nerve Above pectinate line by autonomic Below pectinate line by inferior rectal nerve supply nerve fibers.
-(Sensitive to pain &touch).
+Upper part Lower part -It is supplied by superior rectal -It is supplied by: artery. of interior mesculic Art 1- Middle rectal artery of internal iliac - It is drained by superior rectal vein artery. (portal circulation).
+2. Inferior rectal artery of internal pudendal artery. of internal illiae -The corresponding veins drain into internal iliac vein (systemic circulation.)
+Above pectinate line by autonomic Below pectinate line by inferior rectal nerve nerve fibers.
+(Sensitive to pain &touch). -It is supplied by superior rectal artery. of interior wearable Art - It is drained by superior rectal vein (portal circulation).
+Above pectinate line by autonomic